useNature.com ... for your Health ...

 Antioxidant supplements are best taken in the form of combination products because multiple antioxidants appear to work together synergistically far more effectively than a single antioxidant, no matter how high the dose.
 In addition, some supplements, such as zinc, copper, and selenium, are necessary to actually strengthen the body's own antioxidant protection system.

-Most antioxidant combinations contain a standard ingredient base, vitamin C, vitamin E, beta-carotene, and the mineral selenium.
+Most antioxidant combinations contain a standard ingredient base, vitamin C, vitamin E, beta-carotene, and the mineral Selenium.

-Some combinations include newly discovered antioxidants, such as proanthocyanidins (flavonoids found in grape seed extract, pine bark, and red wine), N-acetylcysteine (NAC), alpha-lipoic acid, coenzyme Q 10 , and zinc.
+Some combinations include newly discovered antioxidants, such as proanthocyanidins (flavonoids found in grape seed extract, pine bark, and red wine), N-acetylcysteine (NAC), alpha-lipoic acid, coenzyme Q 10 , Glutathione and zinc.
 Others feature potent herbal antioxidants such as ginkgo biloba or green tea.

 Health Benefits